Treatments for Sickle Cell Disease

 - Voxelotor (Oxbryta)

 What other medicines are used to prevent or treat complications?

 Preventing infections in children with sickle cell disease has greatly improved childhood survival rates.
 Children may take penicillin or other antibiotics once diagnosed or from 2 months old to 5 years old.
 Children older than 5 years old and adults may also take penicillin to prevent infections, especially if they have had their spleen removed.4,5

 Vaccinations are also important to prevent infections in children with SCD.
 They should receive all routine childhood immunizations, including the annual flu shot.
 They should also get the pneumococcal and meningococcal vaccines.4,6

 Pain is often managed at home with acetaminophen or non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen.
 Your doctor may recommend over-the-counter versions or prescribe stronger oral pain drugs, such as opioids.
 Severe pain may be treated with stronger intravenous (IV) drugs in a hospital.7

 Other drugs are also used, depending on your specific complications.
 This may include:8

 - Asthma drugs

 - Iron chelation therapy to prevent iron overload during blood transfusions

 - Skin drugs and ointments to treat leg ulcers

 - Drugs that widen your blood vessels, like ACE inhibitors, to treat kidney disease

 The most common procedure done to treat sickle cell disease is blood transfusion.
 Doctors may use single transfusions to treat complications, such as severe anemia and acute chest syndrome.
-They may also recommend regular blood transfusions to reduce the risk of stroke or if hydroxyurea is not working.3,7,9
+Regular blood transfusions may be used to reduce the risk of stroke or if hydroxyurea is not working.3,7,9

 Blood transfusions can either be simple or exchange.
 A simple blood transfusion adds blood from a donor without removing any of your blood.
 An exchange transfusion replaces some of your blood with the donor blood.
 Blood transfusion risks include immune reactions to the donor blood and excessive iron buildup.4,10